 Every parent wants their child to be healthy in every way: physically, emotionally, mentally, and spiritually.
 Your doctor is there to help with your child’s physical health.
 Your pastor is there to help with your child’s spiritual health.
 But what if your child needs help with his or her emotional/mental health?

-The simple answer is, listen to your gut instincts.
+If you're wondering, "Does my child need therapy?" the simple answer is, listen to your gut instincts.
 You know your child better than anyone and if you feel that something is off, you’ve noticed a change in your child’s mood or behavior, maybe there are physical symptoms like stomachaches or headaches with no medical cause.
 You think it may be a good idea for your child or teen to see a therapist, but how do you know that is the right decision?

+"Does My Child Need Therapy?"
 Talk To Your Child About It

-Depending on your child’s age, you should talk to your child about what is going on with them and ask if they would like to talk to a counselor who works with children or teens (whichever age your child is).
+As you think about whether your child needs therapy, depending on your child’s age, you should talk to your child about what is going on with them and ask if they would like to talk to a counselor who works with children or teens (whichever age your child is).
 They will tell you whether they want to or not and, if not, what their objections or fears are concerning going to a counselor.